mikro-orm/mikro-orm/docs/docs/repositories.md

 > `@Repository()` decorator has been removed in v5, use `@Entity({ repository: () => MyRepository })` instead.

-Note that we need to pass that repository reference inside a callback so we will not run into circular dependency issues when using entity references inside that repository.
+Note that you need to pass that repository reference inside a callback so you will not run into circular dependency issues when using entity references inside that repository.

-Now we can access our custom repository via `em.getRepository()` method.
+Now you can access your custom repository via `em.getRepository()` method.

 ### Inferring custom repository type

-To have the `em.getRepository()` method return correctly typed custom repository instead of the generic `EntityRepository<T>`, we can use `EntityRepositoryType` symbol:
+To have the `em.getRepository()` method return correctly typed custom repository instead of the generic `EntityRepository<T>`, you can use `EntityRepositoryType` symbol:

 ```ts
 @Entity({ repository: () => AuthorRepository })